Technology

 Cardano

 Deterministic eUTXO model and Plutus smart contracts give registry-grade auditability.
-CIP-68 datum-metadata standards support richer asset state than simpler token patterns.
-CIP-25 covers media token metadata where useful.
+CIP-68 datum-metadata supports richer asset state than simpler token patterns.
+60-second Merkle anchoring with predictable fees.

 • · Long-horizon integrity anchoring